Passport

 Passing the Access Token

-When calling routes that are protected by Passport, your application's API consumers should specify their access token as a Bearer
+When calling routes that are protected by Passport, your application's API consumers should specify their access token as a Bearer token in the Authorization header of their request.
+For example, when using the Http Facade:

 use Illuminate\Support\Facades\Http;